-All that being said, it seems clear that the big news during the first part of the year is likely to relate to Molyhil.
+All that being said, it seems clear that the near-term focus of investors is likely to relate to Molyhil.

-Once that’s in place, probably around the end of March, Thor will then go out to finance.
+The next stage now is to secure finance.
 Billing has been through this process before, so he knows what’s required.
-Once-upon-a-time, a short mine life at Molyhil had proved a stumbling block.
-But that mine life has now been pushed out and tungsten prices are much higher.
+Once-upon-a-time, a short mine life at Molyhil had proved a stumbling block but that mine life has now been pushed out and tungsten prices are much higher.
 It all makes for a much more welcoming finance market.

-Because at Pilot, metallurgical testwork has already demonstrated that the project can produce saleable scheelite and copper concentrates.
-Accordingly, Billing is comfortable that Thor will be able to take this project, too, into production.
-But it will take time.
+At Pilot, metallurgical test-work has already demonstrated that the project can produce saleable scheelite and copper concentrates.
+Accordingly, Billing is comfortable that Thor will be able to take this project, too, into production but it will take time.

 “There’s a process we have to go through in Nevada,” he says.
 “You don’t short-cut that.”